Airtes00/Lansweeper-PS/README.md

                 $usage = (($disk.Freespace / $disk.Size) * 100)
                 $usage = [math]::Round($usage,2)
-                Write-Host $asset $disk.Caption is at $usage% capacity }
+                Write-Host $asset $disk.Caption is at $usage% capacity Invoke-Command -ComputerName $asset -ScriptBlock{cleanmgr.exe /verylowdisk}
             }
         }
+}
 ```

-While this script tells us how much is in use, we could just as easilly add ```Invoke-Command -ComputerName $asset -ScriptBlock{cleanmgr.exe /verylowdisk}``` to the end of our ```if``` statement to trigger a disk cleanup on that device.
-WinRM would have to be enabled on the device.
+Note: WinRM would have to be enabled on the device.
 A scheduled task can also be created with schtasks.exe as demonstrated below.

 ## Schedule A Restart at >30 Days Uptime